apache/orc/site/specification/ORCv0.md

 of each value.
 The details of each type will be presented in the following subsections.

-There are a few points to note about the order of streams:
+There is a general order for index and data streams:

-* For a specific column type, the order of streams is **not fixed**.
-* Index and data streams cannot be **interleaved**.
+* Index streams are always placed together in the beginning of the stripe.
+* Data streams are placed together after index streams (if any).
+* Inside index streams or data streams, the unencrypted streams should be placed first and then followed by streams grouped by each encryption variant.

+There is no fixed order within each unencrypted or encryption variant in the index and data streams:
+* Different stream kinds of the same column can be placed in any order.
-* The order of streams from different columns is **not fixed** as well.
+* Streams from different columns can even be placed in any order.
+  To get the precise information (a.k.a stream kind, column id and location) of a stream within a stripe, the streams field in the StripeFooter described below is the single source of truth.

 In the example of the integer column mentioned above, the order of the PRESENT stream and the DATA stream cannot be determined in advance.
-We need to infer the type of stream via the Stream Kind rather than relying on the order of the streams.
+We need to get the precise information by **StripeFooter**.

 ## Stripe Footer